Gremlite/MinecraftMod-OurVillagerDiscounts/README.md

 ### Launcher support

-This project only supports the [Fabric](https://github.com/Gremlite/MinecraftMod-OurVillagerDiscounts/tree/fabric) launcher.
-Support for each launcher will be managed on its own branch.
+This project supports the [Fabric](https://github.com/Gremlite/MinecraftMod-OurVillagerDiscounts/tree/fabric) and [Forge](https://github.com/Gremlite/MinecraftMod-OurVillagerDiscounts/tree/forge) launchers.
+Support for each launcher is managed on its own branch.

-There will be support in future for the [Forge](https://github.com/Gremlite/MinecraftMod-OurVillagerDiscounts/tree/forge) launcher.